Best daily deals

 The Garmin Venu 2 Plus takes all of the fitness- and health-tracking features of the original Venu 2 and adds the ability to receive phone calls and access your phone's voice assistant.

 Garmin has spent more time improving its premier smartwatch series, and the Venu 2 Plus is the culmination of these efforts.
 It’s ripe with fitness tracking features, from trademark Body Battery smarts to more familiar tools like heart rate monitoring, blood oxygen sampling, and heart rate variability details.
-Garmin also brings stellar stress and sleep tracking to the Venu 2 Plus, with the Health Snapshot another valuable addition in recent months.
+Garmin also brings stellar stress and sleep tracking to the Venu 2 Plus, newly-activated ECG functionality, and the Health Snapshot feature.

 We recommend the Garmin Venu 2 Plus over the original Venu 2 specifically for its ability to place and receive calls from the wrist via Bluetooth and its built-in voice assistant smarts.
 Finally, onboard music storage/playback and a five-day battery life sweeten the deal.

-That’s not to say Garmin falls short of Samsung’s best watch in some areas.
-Give the Venu 2 Plus a miss if you seek LTE connectivity or a built-in ECG.
-You won’t gain the breadth of apps and Google services you’ll find on Samsung’s Wear OS smartwatch.
+Despites its strengths, Garmin falls short of Samsung’s best watch in some areas.
+Give the Venu 2 Plus a miss if you seek LTE connectivity.
+You won’t gain the breadth of apps and Google services you’ll find on Samsung’s Wear OS smartwatch, either.

 An image of the Garmin Venu 2 Plus on a chair showing the display and watch face